gmc-code/PC-microbit-micropython/docs/images/Built_in_images.rst

             .. tab-item:: Q3

-                Edit the built in images list from above to just include objects.
+                Edit the built-in images list from above to just include objects.

                 .. code-block:: python